Bounty-Seeker/my-rust-book/src/ch22/impl_mutex_final.md

 # We're Done!

 We have finally done it!
-A fully functional Mutex that can
+A fully functional Mutex that can sing, dance and manage access to our data from various threads.
+We done an awful lot in this chapter.
+We,ve learnt about Mutexes, Atomics, how to change our code's behavior if our thread is panicking.

 ## Full Code